-NAMITA ELIZABETH CHAKRABARTY is an interdisciplinary artist using creative and critical writing, besides performance, to explore themes of race, gender and sexuality.
-Her novel If Hamlet was a Girl was long-listed for the 2016 Peggy Chapman-Andrews Award for a First Novel, and her story 'Eurovision' was short-listed for the Asian Writer Short Story Prize, published in Dividing Lines (Dahlia Publishing, 2017).
+ELIZABETH CHAKRABARTYis an interdisciplinary artist using creative and critical writing, besides performance, to explore themes of race, gender and sexuality.
+Her story Eurovision was short-listed for the Asian Writer Short Story Prize, published in Dividing Lines (Dahlia Publishing, 2017).
 Her shorter creative-critical work has appeared in English and in translation in New Writing Dundee, Women and the Arts, Glänta, and Espace Lesbien Rencontres et Revue d'Etudes Lesbiennes.
 Her critical writing appears in Critical Race Theory in England (Routledge, 2014), Race Ethnicity and Education, and Research in Drama Education: The Journal of Applied Theatre and Performance, articles emerging from her research funded by the UK Economic and Social Research Council.
-Namita teaches writing and performance part time, but for most of the week she loves devoting her time to writing, being immersed in exploring ideas and making sense of the world.
-She enjoys being based in the buzz of cosmopolitan London, while she also feels particularly at home in Barcelona and Catalonia.
+She a contributor in a new anthology edited by Kirsty Gunn, Imagined Spaces, to be published in Summer 2020 (Saraband).
+To complete her novel, Lessons in Love and Other Crimes, she was awarded in December 2018 a major grant from The Society of Authors (UK).

-Read her recent article in Gal-dem, Travelling to Catalonia and coping with racism in a foreign language
+Read her article in Gal-dem, Travelling to Catalonia and coping with racism in a foreign language